TheMonHub/SHIRO/CONTRIBUTING.md

 * **How to Report:** Please open a new [GitHub Issue](https://github.com/TheMonHub/SHIRO/issues/new/choose).
 We have templates to guide you.
-* **What to Include:** Provide clear steps to reproduce the issue, what you expected to happen, what actually happened (including any error messages), and details about your environment (OS, compiler).
+* **What to Include:** Provide clear steps to reproduce the issue, what you expected to happen, what actually happened (including any error messages), and details about your environment (OS, version, compiler).

 #### 2. Suggest New Features or Enhancements